mukul-rathi/old-personal-website/_posts/2018-08-29-FeedForwardNeuralNet.md

 This equations define the neural network - to output a prediction we just go forward through the network and repeatedly compute the next layer from the previous layer.
 This is called **forward propagation**.

-The learning process is the same as linear and logistic regression - we're going to use gradient descent to learn the optimal parameters.
+The learning process is the same as [linear and logistic regression]({% post_url 2018-07-29-LinLogRegression %}){:target="_blank"} - we're going to use gradient descent to learn the optimal parameters.
 Computing the partial derivatives is a little more involved in a neural network with many layers so we will go through.